 Training/Education and Consultative Services

+I raining/Edlication and Consilliative Services

+Training Baacation and Consultative Services

-Sub-Category 1:
+Category 1: Sub-Category 1:

-09020 caregiver counseling and/or training
+09 Caregiver Support 09020 caregiver counseling and/or training

-Sub-Category 2:
+Category 2: Sub-Category 2:

-Sub-Category 3:
+Category 3: Sub-Category 3:

+ervice Definition (Scope):

-Sub-Category 4:
+Category 4: Sub-Category 4:

-A service that provides supportive services to the waiver participant, the waiver participant's unpaid primary caregiver, or unpaid or paid support system.
+A service that provides supportive services to the waiver participant, the waiver participant's unpaid primary caregiver, or unpaid support system.
 The purpose of the supportive service is to enhance the decision-making ability of the waiver participant, enhance the ability of the waiver participant to independently care for him or herself, or enhance the ability of the primary caregiver in caring for the waiver participant.
-These service activities which include training and counseling services for individuals who provide unpaid/paid support, training, companionship or supervision to waiver participants.
+These service activities which include training and counseling services for individuals who provide unpaid support, training, companionship or supervision to waiver participants.
 All training and education services must be documented in the participant's person-centered care plan as a goal with the expected outcomes.
 This service may cover conference registration and enrollment fees for classes and trainings to build competency of direct care worker.
-Coverage of online training in PPE/Safety data, Bloodborne pathogens and CPR Certification.
+Coverage of on-line training in PPE/Safety data, Bloodborne pathogens and CPR Certification.